 The Athenian Riviera comprises a 5o km coastline dotted with small resorts. such as Lagonissi, Anavyssos, Saronida and Agia Marina.
 Each resort has its own collection of small bays, sheltered coves and sandy beaches

 THE RIVIERA RESORTS

 The Riviera starts even before the southern suburb of Glyfada and includes Marina Alimou at Kalamaki, the largest marina in Greece with over 900 berths.

-The real estate market on The Athenian Riviera benefits from the substantial demand both for permanent homes and for holiday homes.
-The resorts are well served by public transport and are only some 20 minutes from the airport.
+The real estate market on The Athenian Riviera benefits from substantial demand both for permanent homes and for holiday homes.
+The resorts are well served by public transport facilities and are only some 20 minutes from the airport.
 The metro goes from the airport directly into the hearts of both Piraeus and Athens.
-There are express bus services along the main coast road to Glyfada and tram services operate along the coast also to both Athens and Piraeus.
+There are express bus services along the main coast road to Glyfada.
+Tram services operate along the coast from Voula into both Athens and Piraeus.

-Not surprisingly the real market is strong and in particular over the past 18 months prices have exceeded expectations
+Not surprisingly the real estate market is enjoying a period of strength.
+In particular over the past two years prices have far exceeded the expectations of many.

 Those who live there can enjoy life to the full.
-Waterfront and beachside tavernas specialise in traditional Greek dishes as well as international cuisine.
-Shopping facilities include supermarkets, bakeries, pharmacies and butchers as well as a vet and medical services.
+Waterfront and beachside tavernas specialise in traditional Greek dishes and international cuisine.
+Shopping facilities include supermarkets, bakeries, pharmacies and butchers.

-Water sports and sailing are readily available, as are other activities including hiking, mountain biking and horse riding.
-Many residents still mainly walk to and from their local beaches for their daily swim
+Water sports and sailing are readily available.
+Other popular activities include hiking, mountain biking and horse riding.
+Many residents still walk to and from their local beaches for their daily swim